graphhopper/directions-api/docs-tour-optimization.md

 ### Vehicles

 Define one or more vehicle as described below.
-You can specify whether your vehicle needs to come back to its home location or not.
+You can specify whether your vehicle needs to come back to its home-location or not.

 If you want your vehicle to come back, specify it like this: